CuriousOne23/WhenMathPrays/thought_simulator/20_requirements/system_simulation/path_a/logic_sim/path_a_full_tp_test_run_cp.md

 # **2. What We Did and Why (Copilot Version)**

-Grok’s unified‑TP summary states that the architecture is now cleaner because IMR metadata was moved into TP.

-Copilot followed the same principles:

 ### **2.1 IMR removed**
 All former IMR metadata is read/written through the Metadata Envelope: